esm-tools/esm_tools/docs/esm_runscripts.rst

                                 run_to_work: "link"
                                 work_to_run: "link"

 Both ways to set the entries are doing the same thing.
-It is possible, as in the `input` case, to set the file movement method independantly for each of the directions; the setting `all_directions` is just a shortcut if the method is identical for all of them.
+It is possible, as in the ``input`` case, to set the file movement method independently for each of the directions; the setting ``all_directions`` is just a shortcut if the method is identical for all of them.